nathansoussana/skilled-elearning-landing-page/README.md

 This project is a [Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q) challenge.
 I built it using SASS and React (setup with Vite) along with a Figma design.
 Click [here](https://skilled-elearning-lp-nathan-soussana.netlify.app) to view the live website.

 ## Learnings
 Instead of using SCSS as I did in the past, I tried for the first time the pure SASS syntax by using indentation and by removing curly brackets and semi-columns.
 I definitely enjoyed how cleaner my code looked like as a result.
-I'm curious whether SASS is scalable to bigger projects, or if the SCSS syntax suits longer CSS files better.
+I'm curious whether SASS is scalable to bigger projects, or if the SCSS syntax suits more complex CSS files better.